Arak, Syria: Roman era

-Middle Ages
+Early and Middle Islamic periods

 Khalid ibn al-Walid, the Arab general of the Rashidun army, conquered Arak during the initial stage of the Muslim conquest of Syria in 634.
 The town was fortified and defended by an Arab Christian garrison led by a Roman officer.
 Following their sighting of Khalid's army, the troops retreated to the fort and were subsequently besieged.
 An elderly scholar in Arak warned the Roman officer of Khalid's successful war record, telling him "beware of fighting this army."
 Consequently, the garrison surrendered the fort and negotiated terms with Khalid who imposed a jizya tax on the residents, but otherwise did not attack or plunder the town.
 The Rashidun army camped outside of Arak before continuing their march towards al-Sukhnah.
 There has also been evidence of Umayyad and early Abbasid occupation at Arak.

 During Ayyubid rule, Syrian geographer Yaqut al-Hamawi noted Arak was a "small town on the border of the Aleppo Desert, near Palmyra and 'Urd, possessing palms and olives."
 During the early Mamluk era, in the mid-14th century, Ayyubid geographer Abu'l Fida noted that Arak, which he called "Araka" as the local Bedouin tribes referred to it, played a role in an attempted conspiracy by Aleppo's governor, Qara Sunqur, and the amir al-ʿarab (commander of the Arabs), Muhanna ibn Isa, to defect from Sultan an-Nasir Muhammad's authority.
 In the conspiracy, Arak was used by Qara Sunqur as a way station between the Hejaz (where he was on pilgrimage) to Aleppo in his evasion of an-Nasir's troops to confer with Muhanna.

 Modern era

 In 1838, during late Ottoman era, Arak was classified as a seasonal village or khirba by English scholar Eli Smith.
 In the late 19th-century, Arak consisted of fifteen huts and contained an Ottoman Army garrison.
 Not long after the garrison's establishment in the 1870s, the soldiers stationed in the village were withdrawn.
 Regular raids by Bedouin tribesmen ensued and made life increasingly difficult for Arak's inhabitants.

 In 1908, Czech explorer Alois Musil noted that Arak contained fifteen abandoned huts; their former occupants had left together for their native Palmyra due to Bedouin raids.
 This was a frequently occurring cycle, whereby people from Palmyra would settle Arak for a time, then abandon it due to Bedouin raiding.
 The regional Al Abd Allah tribe plundered the village along with nearby al-Sukhnah in 1917, taking with them large hoards of furnishings and household goods.
 Consequently, Arak's residents largely abandoned the village and resettled in Palmyra.
+In the 1960 Syrian census, Arak had a population of 163.